Second Spanish Republic: 1931 Constitution

-The Azaña government
+Azaña government

 With the new constitution approved in December 1931, once the constituent assembly had fulfilled its mandate of approving a new constitution, it should have arranged for regular parliamentary elections and adjourned.
-However fearing the increasing popular opposition the Radicals and Socialist majority postponed the regular elections, therefore prolonging their way in power for two more years.
+However, fearing the increasing popular opposition, the Radicals and Socialist majority postponed the regular elections, therefore prolonging their way in power for two more years.
 This way the republican government of Manuel Azaña initiated numerous reforms to what in their view would "modernize" the country.

-In 1932 the Jesuits who were in charge of the best schools throughout the country were banned and had all their property confiscated.
 Landowners were expropriated.
 Autonomy was granted to Catalonia, with a local parliament and a president of said parliament.
 Catholic churches in major cities were again subject to arson in 1932, and a revolutionary strike action was seen in Málaga the same year.
 A Catholic church in Zaragoza was burnt down in 1933.

 In November 1932, Miguel de Unamuno, one of the most respected Spanish intellectuals, rector of the University of Salamanca, and himself a Republican, publicly raised his voice to protest.
 In a speech delivered on 27 November 1932, at the Madrid Ateneo, he protested: "Even the Inquisition was limited by certain legal guarantees.
 But now we have something worse: a police force which is grounded only on a general sense of panic and on the invention of non-existent dangers to cover up this over-stepping of the law."

 In 1933, all remaining religious congregations were obliged to pay taxes and banned from industry, trade and educational activities.
 This ban was forced with strict police severity and widespread mob violence.